-Pick a channel you’re considering experimenting with for your organization.
+Pick a channel you’re interested in exploring.
 If you don’t already have an account, create one.
 Start following people for inspiration and lessons in what to do and what not to do.

-If the channel you selected uses #hashtags (Wikipedia), pick some to explore.
-You can find them through clicking through the posts of people you already follow, or through a hashtag explorer like Hashtags.org, Hashtagify, or Keyhole (and TagDef is a good place to find out what a specific hashtag means).
+If the channel you selected uses hashtags, pick some to follow.
+You can find hashtags in posts of people you follow, or through a hashtag explorer like Hashtags.org, Hashtagify, or Keyhole.
+TagDef is a good place to find out what a specific hashtag means.

-Consider businesses, services, non-profits, educational resources, news sources, and competitors.
-Follow liberally understanding that you can as easily unfollow during the week or soon after.
+Consider businesses, services, nonprofits, educational resources, news sources, and competitors.
+Follow liberally–after all, you can easily unfollow during the week or soon after.

-Look for people that are retweeted and favorited by others.
+Look for people that are reposted or favorited by others.
 Follow recommendations from the platform if it recommends users to follow.
 Consider following people who work in social media, members of your audience and community, and micro or major celebrities.

 After one week, answer the following questions:

-- Who inspired you?
+- Who inspired or interested you?
 Why?
 What was it about their posts?
-What would you need in terms of time, resources, and technology to do something comparable for your organization?
-Would it serve a need your community already has?
+What would you need in terms of time, resources, and technology to do something comparable?
+Would it serve a need your community already has

 - Who can’t you wait to unfollow?
 Why?
 Paying attention to who you don’t want to be like can be as important as finding someone to emulate.

-Step one: Get to know the most used channels
+Step 1: Get to know the most-used channels

-In thinking about which channels are right for your organization, you will want to consider things like how frequently you want to engage, the audience you most want to connect with, and how much of your content is likely to be words, photography and images, video, or links.
-Part of figuring out which channels are right for you will also be about how it feels to make certain kinds of content.
+In thinking about which channels are right for you or your organization, consider things like how frequently you want to engage, the audience you want to reach, and how much of your content is likely to be words, photography and images, video, or links.
+Part of selecting channels will also be about how it feels to make certain kinds of content.
 When it feels natural and comfortable, you are more likely to be active consistently and authentically and more people are likely to engage with you.

-Thanks to Eric Woodhams, Director of Digital Content and Engagement at Carnegie Hall, for sharing his “channels” toolkit with us as a way to guide your thinking about where you want to be active.
+As director of digital content and engagement at Carnegie Hall, Eric Woodhams shared his “channels” toolkit with us.
 If you aren’t already familiar with the most popular channels, review his tip sheets for Facebook, Twitter, Instagram, YouTube, Snapchat, Tumblr, and blogs.

-You’ll need 15-30 minutes at your next two team meetings to do this activity.
-You’ll be spending time reflecting individually and as a group on how to have a reflective conversation about ways you can share your work and engage with people online.
-Does your organization’s work lend itself naturally to photography and visual images?
-Do you communicate mainly in words?
-What about video?
+If you are an independent creative, schedule this time for yourself or perhaps with a trusted colleague to gain additional insights.
+If you work for an organization, schedule 15-30 minutes at your next two team meetings to do this activity.
+You’ll be spending time reflecting individually and collectively about ways you can share your work and engage with people online.

-For the first meeting, as a team, spend a couple minutes picking three recent activities or ideas that you could have shared on social media during the past week.
+For the first session, spend a couple minutes picking three recent activities or ideas that you could have shared on social media during the past week.

 For the next seven minutes, work alone.
 Think about how it would be easiest and most natural for you to share these three things if it were up to you personally.
-Would you use a picture, a few words, a link, a video?
-Think also about who would you want to share it with.
+Think about format (image, words, etc.) and audiences.
 (Older audiences are less likely to use Snapchat, for example.)

-Share your individual perspectives.
-Talk about which approaches seem to fit the rhythm and personality of your organization.
+If working with a team, share your individual perspectives.
+Consider which approaches seem to fit the rhythm and personality of your work or your organization.
 On which channel(s) will it come most naturally to post and interact?
 Why do you think so?

-Channels are constantly changing so it’s important to stay abreast of their development.
-You may need to adjust your offerings to fit the new schemes of social media platforms and to make sure that your community can find you (and vice versa).
-Here are some reliable sources of information about different channels, how to use them, and how they’re evolving.
+Channels are constantly changing and you may need to adjust to fit the new schemes of social media platforms and to make sure that your community can find you (and vice versa).
+Here are some sources about different channels, how to use them, and how they’re evolving.

 This website is updated monthly with information on the top sites, including rankings, numbers of users and demographic information.
 You can learn about new platforms to explore and watch the rankings change over time.

-This website was last updated in 2015 and defines 207 essential terms in social media.
-If you come across a term you don’t know, like “abandon rate” or “net promoter score” you can look it up in this glossary.
+This glossary was last updated in 2016 and defines 226 key terms in social media.
+A great reference if you come across a term you don’t know!

 Read NTEN’s blog or follow them on social media to benefit from their research and user-friendly information about all things nonprofit tech.
-NTEN sponsors an annual conference which you can attend or follow on Twitter.
-Past conference information is also shared online, including speakers’ presentations.
-NTEN convenes on-line trainings and webinars about nonprofit tech.
+NTEN sponsors an annual conference (which you can attend or follow on Twitter), shares past conference information online, and convenes on-line trainings and webinars.

 Beth Kanter is an independent consultant whose work focuses on nonprofits and technology.
-The author of multiple books on the subject, she has a friendly, no-nonsense approach that make her one of the most widely followed experts in nonprofit tech.
+The author of multiple books, she has a friendly, no-nonsense approach that make her one of the most widely followed experts in nonprofit tech.